-- Grade 11 - 2 semesters required, 2 credits; 2 credits maximum per program of study - Required Prerequisite: Concurrently enrolled in a Next Level Programs of Study Concentrator A and/or B course - Counts as a Directed Elective or Elective for all diplomas - May be used by a student more than once as long as it is two separate programs of study skills learned in a Concentrator A or B course through additional real-world learning experiences such as lab activities, project-based learning, or a work-based learning experience.
+- Grade 11 - 2 semesters required, 2 credits; 2 credits maximum per program of study - Required Prerequisite: Concurrently enrolled in a Next Level Programs of Study Concentrator A and/or B course - Counts as a Directed Elective or Elective for all diplomas - May be used by a student more than once as long as it is two separate programs of study

+The Technical Skills Development course may be used to provide students with the opportunity to apply the technical knowledge and skills learned in a Concentrator A or B course through additional real-world learning experiences such as lab activities, project-based learning, or a work-based learning experience.
 Students must be co-enrolled in a Concentrator A and/or B course in order to be enrolled in the Technical Skills Development course.